moeinrazavi/BPlusTree-HashBasedJoin/README.md

-# Two-Pass Join Algorithm Based on Hashing
+# PART2: Join Algorithm Based on Hashing

 This C++ project implements a two-pass join algorithm based on hashing.
 It simulates the join of two relations R(A, B) and S(B, C) using a virtual main memory and a virtual disk.
 The project is divided into five parts: Data Generation, Virtual Disk I/O, Hash Function, Join Algorithm, and Experiment.